Rinzii/snap/SECURITY.md

 - Credit the individual who reported the vulnerability unless they wish to remain anonymous.

 ## 6. Security Best Practices
-We recommend that users of the Snap library:
+We recommend that users of the CCMath library:
-- Keep their Snap version up to date by always using the latest release.
+- Keep their CCMath version up to date by always using the latest release.
 - Regularly review and apply security patches as they become available.
-- Follow secure coding practices when integrating Snap into their projects.
+- Follow secure coding practices when integrating CCMath into their projects.

 ## 7. Security Contact Information
 If you have any questions or need further assistance, please contact us at ianpike98(at)gmail(dot)com.